Puzzelism/stedit/README.md

 # STEDIT

-Custom command line editor and performance monitor.
+Cobbled together command line editor and performance monitor.

 Features include automatically opening a commandline interface with GNU Screen
-    -> one window for vim editing
-    -> one window with htop for monitoring
-    -> one window for command line
+    -> one window for vim editing with NERDTree and vs code esque dark theme -> one window with htop for monitoring (if htop not installed will be blank, configurable in screenrc -> one window for command line

 ## INSTALL